schedjoules/iOS-SDK/Example/README.md

 If you want to experiment with In-App purchases, you need to change the BundleIdentifier of this app to your own app's BundleIdentifier and use that In-App enabled provisioning profile.

 ### In-App purchases
 Add Automatically Renewable Subscriptions to iTunes Connect by following the [instructions](https://github.com/schedjoules/iOS-SDK/blob/master/connect.md).
-You will get error if no In-App purchases are present
+You will get an error if no In-App purchases are present.

 ### Test User
 Create a test user on iTunes Connect for the In-App SandBox.
 Now, **log out of the App Store** on your device in Settings > iTunes & App Stores: tap on your username to log out.
 Finally, start purchasing an item in the CalendarStore and **log in with your test user**.